jupyterhub/repo2docker/docs/source/config_files.rst

-Sometimes you want to specify the version of the runtime (e.g. the version of Python or R), but the environment specification format don't let you specify this information (e.g. requirements.txt or install.R).
+Sometimes you want to specify the version of the runtime (e.g. the version of Python or R), but the environment specification format will not let you specify this information (e.g. requirements.txt or install.R).
 For these cases, we have a special file, ``runtime.txt``.